 This article is for general guidance only and is not financial or professional advice.
 Any links are for your own information, and do not constitute any form of recommendation by Saga.
 You should not solely rely on this information to make any decisions, and consider seeking independent professional advice.
 All figures and information in this article are correct at the time of publishing, but laws, entitlements, tax treatments and allowances may change in the future.

-While the discounts can be tempting, it’s important to shop carefully, know your consumer rights and be wary of potential scams.
+Whether you shop online or in-store, seasonal sales can be a great opportunity to save money.
+But while the bargains can be tempting, it’s important to shop carefully, know your consumer rights and be wary of potential scams.

 What’s on this page?

-Black Friday can be a good time to bag a bargain, but only if you plan your purchases.
-Before you buy anything, compare prices across several retailers, set price alerts, and check historical pricing.
+You can get the most out of the sales if you plan your purchases.
+Before you buy anything, compare prices across several retailers, set price alerts, and check historical pricing, to give you a sense of whether a deal is actually as good as it looks.
 CamelCamelCamel is a website which will show you previous prices on Amazon for specific items.
 PriceSpy hunts for prices at a range of retailers and can also show you previous prices.

 Paying by credit card (and ideally paying it off in full to avoid charges) is the best option for giving you legal rights.
 If you pay by credit card, and the specific item (not necessarily the total cost of all items in that transaction) costs between £100 and £30,000, you have stronger protection under Section 75 of the Consumer Credit Act.
 This makes the credit card company jointly liable with the retailer.
 This can be useful if you do fall victim to a scam, or there’s some other issue which the retailer can’t or won’t resolve.